Henderson Forsythe

 Henderson Forsythe (September 11, 1917 – April 17, 2006) was an American actor.
-Forsythe was known for his role as Dr. David Stewart #2 on the soap opera As the World Turns, a role he played for 32 years, and for his work on the New York stage.
+Forsythe was known for his role as Dr. David Stewart on the soap opera As the World Turns, a role he played for over 30 years (1960-1991), and for his work on the New York stage.

 Biography

 Early life

 Forsythe was born in Macon, Missouri, the son of Mary Katherine (née Henderson) and Cecil Proctor Forsythe.
 He grew up in Monroe City, Missouri where he first studied theatre.
 He transferred from Culver Stockton College to The University of Iowa in 1938.

 While attending Culver-Stockton College, he was an active member of Mu Theta Nu Fraternity.

 Theatre

 In 1979, Forsythe won the Tony Award for Best Featured Actor (Musical) for his work in The Best Little Whorehouse in Texas.
-He also appeared onstage in dramas such as Who's Afraid of Virginia Woolf by Edward Albee, where he was in the original production taking over the role of George originated by Arthur Hill, and The Birthday Party by Harold Pinter.
+He also appeared onstage in dramas such as Who's Afraid of Virginia Woolf? by Edward Albee, where he was in the original production taking over the role of George originated by Arthur Hill, and The Birthday Party by Harold Pinter.
 He also appeared as Andrew Jorgensen in the off-broadway play Other People's Money.
 He was first to perform as the Auditor in Samuel Beckett's Not I, opposite Jessica Tandy.